MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 appear as blank segments at the end of each account.

-Use the Account Definition Setup List, printed during installation, to verify that the values you’ll enter for the number of segments and segment lengths don’t exceed your account framework maximums.
+Use the Account Definition Setup List, printed during installation, to verify that the values you'll enter for the number of segments and segment lengths don't exceed your account framework maximums.

 #### Designing an account format

-It’s important that the account format be designed to meet both the current and future needs of the company you’re setting up, since the changes you can make to the account format after you’ve started using Microsoft Dynamics GP are limited.
+It's important that the account format be designed to meet both the current and future needs of the company you're setting up, since the changes you can make to the account format after you've started using Microsoft Dynamics GP are limited.

-You can continue using the format you’ve used with your previous accounting system, or set up a new one.
+You can continue using the format you've used with your previous accounting system, or set up a new one.
 To create a new format, plan the different categories of information you want each segment of the account to represent.
 For example, if you want to use one segment each for the location,